sklintyg/privatlakarportal/devops/openshift/INSTALL.md

 ### 2.5 Database

 A database for the application must have been created.
 It's recommended to use character set `utf8mb4` and case-sensitive collation.

+_Note: It's of great importance to know if an update includes database schema changes.
+Breaking changes shall be avoided as far as possible._

 ### 2.6 Access to Software Artifacts